the-codingschool/datascience/Unit 3/README.md

 This dataset includes data on "all hospitals that have been registered with Medicare.
 The list includes addresses, phone numbers, hospital type, and overall hospital rating."
 It was originally published by the Centers for Medicare & Medicaid Services (CMS).
 Since the website it was originally published on has been re-arranged, we are using a forked version on GitHub.
 You can read more here: https://data.medicare.gov/Hospital-Compare/Hospital-General-Information/xubh-q36u.

 There are roughly 5,000 rows and 29 columns in this dataset.
 Each row represents a hospital.
 The columns are: provider_id (hospital ID), hospital_name, address, city, state, zip_code, county, phone, hospital_type, hospital_ownership, emergency_services, interoperability_criteria, hospital_overall_rating, and some other mortality, safety, and effectiveness data.

+## Maryland BRFSS Prevalence for Selected Risk Factors in Adults, 2006-2010
+This dataset includes data from the BRFSS, a "statewide telephone survey that tracks prevalence and trends over time for many health variables."
+The column names were shortened for cleaner data visualizations.
+To find the original dataset and more information, check here: https://healthdata.gov/dataset/maryland-brfss-prevalence-selected-risk-factors-adults-2006-2010

+There are 9 rows and and 5 columns in this dataset.
+Each row represents a specific risk factor and each column represents a year (2006-2010).